mhho3082/dotfiles/README.md

 ## Features

-- Quick setup
+- Setup and update with little overhead
 - Efficient aliases and functions with auto-complete
-- Powerful, nearly stand-alone Neovim configuration
+- Neovim setup with IDE powers and simple controls
-- Minimalist UI
+- Minimalist UI for both the command line and desktop

 ## App list

+The apps that I usually use (some of which I install only when needed):

 <details>
 <summary> App List </summary>